-The practice was open between 8am and 6.30pm Monday to Friday.
-Appointments were from 8.30am to 12pm Monday, Tuesday and Thursday and 8am to 11.40am Wednesday and Friday.
-Afternoon appointments were available from 3pm to 5.30pm Monday, Wednesday and Thursday, 2.30pm to 5.30pm Tuesday and 1pm to 5pm Friday.
+The practice was open between 8am and 6.30pm Monday and Wednesday, 8am to 1pm Tuesday, Thursday and Friday.
+Appointments were from 8am to 11.30am on Monday, 8am to 12pm Tuesday, Wednesday and Friday and 8am to 11am Thursday.
+Afternoon appointments were available on Monday and Wednesday from 3pm to 5pm.
 Extended hours appointments were offered from 7.30am to 8am every weekday morning.
+Patients could also access appointments at Church Road surgery from Monday to Friday 8am to 6.30pm.
 In addition to pre-bookable appointments that could be booked up to six weeks in advance, urgent appointments were also available each day for people that needed them.